Bima42/docstral/ROADMAP.md

 ### Phase 2: Implement Electron with some features

-I would like to improve my knowledge of Electron by creating a desktop version of DocStral.
+I would like to improve my knowledge of Electron by creating a desktop version of Docstral.
 I don't know yet which features will be included in this version, but I plan to explore the possibilities offered by Electron.

 ## Quality Improvements